CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ```shell
 otool -fv ./UIKit
 ```
 Not surprisingly, the output produces two architectures.
-One that runs on the Intel mac (`x86_64`) when deploying to the simulator and one that runs on iPhones so as on the recently introduced M1 Mac (`arm64`).
+One that runs on the Intel mac (`x86_64`) when deploying to the simulator and one that runs on iPhones as well as on the recently introduced M1 Mac (`arm64`).
 ```
 Fat headers
 fat_magic FAT_MAGIC